 Ans) Policies are a user-friendly way of implementing authorization rules.
 To implement a basic Policy the user is not required to have technical knowledge of BAdIs.
 So for a user unfamiliar with BAdIs, he/she can use Policies to execute field masking.

 Ans) A Policy is a combination of rules and actions which are defined in one or more blocks.
 The actions are executed on a sensitive entity (field to be protected) which has to be assigned to a Policy.
-The conditions are based on contextual attributes which help derive the context.
+The conditions are based on contextual attributes that help derive the context.
 Every Policy has a default result that needs to maintain.

 - Rule (Mandatory) –